-After this offering, there will be 142,236,913 ordinary shares outstanding, as well as warrants to purchase an aggregate of 11,853,726 ordinary shares at an exercise price of \$0.01 per share.
+After this offering, there will be ordinary shares outstanding.
 Sales by us or our shareholders of a substantial number of ordinary shares in the public market following this offering, or the perception that these sales might occur, could cause the market price of our ordinary shares to decline or could impair our ability to raise capital through a future sale of, or pay for acquisitions using, our equity securities.
 Of our issued and outstanding shares, all the ordinary shares sold in this offering will be freely transferable, except for any shares acquired by our "affiliates," as that term is defined in Rule 144 under the Securities Act.

-We, our executive officers and directors, and the holders of substantially all of our outstanding ordinary shares, have agreed with the underwriters that, subject to limited exceptions (including the release of ordinary shares held by certain holders subject to lock-up agreements in specified circumstances), for a period of 180 days after the date of this prospectus, we and they will not directly or indirectly offer, pledge, sell, contract to sell, grant any option to purchase or otherwise dispose of any ordinary shares or any securities convertible into or exercisable or exchangeable for ordinary shares, or in any manner transfer all or a portion of the economic consequences associated with the ownership of ordinary shares, or cause a registration statement covering any ordinary shares to be filed except for the ordinary shares offered in this offering, without the prior written consent of Goldman Sachs & Co.
-LLC and Morgan Stanley & Co.
-LLC, who may, in their sole discretion and at any time without notice, release all or any portion of the ordinary shares subject to these lock-up agreements.
-See "Underwriting."
+We, our executive officers and directors, and the holders of substantially all of our outstanding ordinary shares, have agreed with the underwriters that, subject to limited exceptions, for a period of 180 days after the date of this prospectus, we and they will not directly or indirectly offer, pledge, sell, contract to sell, grant any option to purchase or otherwise dispose of any ordinary shares or any securities convertible into or exercisable or exchangeable for ordinary shares, or in any manner transfer all or a portion of the economic consequences associated with the ownership of ordinary shares, or cause a registration statement covering any ordinary shares to be filed except for the ordinary shares offered in this offering, without the prior written consent of , who may, in their sole discretion and at any time without notice, release all or any portion of the ordinary shares subject to these lock-up agreements.
 Following the expiration of the 180-day period, the ordinary shares not sold in this offering will be available for sale in the public markets subject to the requirements of Rule 144.
 See "Shares Eligible for Future Sale."

-As of December 31, 2020, we had 3,366,000 ordinary shares available for future grant under our equity incentive plans and 12,522,600 ordinary shares that were subject to share options outstanding.
+As of December 31, 2020, we had shares available for future grant under our equity incentive plans and ordinary shares that were subject to share options or warrants outstanding.
+Of this amount, were vested and exercisable as of December 31, 2020.
 Substantially all of the outstanding share options are subject to market standoff agreements with us pursuant to the terms of our equity incentive plans and will be available for sale starting 180 days after the date of this prospectus.
 Following this offering, we intend to file a registration statement on Form S-8 under the Securities Act registering the shares under our equity incentive plans.
 Subject to the market standoff agreements, shares included in such registration statement will be available for sale in the public market immediately after such filing, subject to vesting provisions, except for shares held by affiliates who will have certain restrictions on their ability to sell.